Grewelthorpe

 Grewelthorpe is a village and civil parish in the county of North Yorkshire, England situated 3 mi south of Masham and 10 km north of Ripon.
 It is located in the Nidderdale area of outstanding natural beauty.

 The name Grewelthorpe derives from the words Gruel and Thorpe, Gruel being a family name and thorpe meaning "outlying farmstead".

 Grewelthorpe was mentioned in the Domesday Book when it was known as Torp and was in the ownership of Gospatric.
 Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.

-In 2009 Grewelthorpe has one active church, St James' Church, Grewelthorpe, and a pub, the Crown.
+In 2009 Grewelthorpe had one active church, St James' Church, Grewelthorpe, and a pub, the Crown, both listed buildings.
 It also has a duck pond, which is a distinctive feature of the village, it is populated by ducks which people come from surrounding villages to feed.

-The local primary school is known as Grewelthorpe Church of England Primary school and takes children from two years old to eleven years old.
-The current school building was opened in June 2003 and is located at cross hills in Grewelthorpe.
-However, Grewelthorpe has had a school since 1876.
+Grewelthorpe has had a school since 1876.
+The local primary school now is Grewelthorpe Church of England Primary School, which takes children from two years old to eleven years old.
+The current school building was opened in June 2003 and is located at Cross Hills in Grewelthorpe.

+A privately operated Himalayan garden and sculpture park is located on Hutts Lane, to the west of the village.
+The site was purchased by its current owners in 1996.

-Unlike many Yorkshire villages Grewelthorpe does not currently have a cricket club.
+Unlike many Yorkshire villages, Grewelthorpe does not currently have a cricket club.
 It last had one in the 1950s, but it folded as a result of the failure to find a suitable playing field.